GetShortstack/docs/docs/README.md

 - **Deployless**: Deployments are just a save button
 - **Ergonomic request/response validation**: Use python3 type hints to define the shape of your request and response
 - **Openapi by default**: Openapi specification is automatically generated for you as you write and annotate your endpoints
-- **Secrets management**: Store your applications securely without extra effort
+- **Secrets management**: Store your applications secrets securely without extra effort
 - **Package management**: Use the power of python's community with 3rd party packages found on pypi
 - **Shortstore:** A super simple nosql database to prototype your applications -- backed by Dynamodb.